cdevaneprugh/hpg-home/README.md

 37. Now that all the tests are ran I need to figure out how to validate it.
 The cesm website times out.
 There might be a way to do this locally.

 I'll check to see if I can find a better internet connection to upload the files.
 Maybe through hipergator and sftp?

+38. Tried using the OOD interface to upload the files.
+* had to install firefox in a conda environment
+* seems to be an issue with the files? or possibly the interface?
+It successfully uploads and looks like it verifies, but then I just get a blank box with no info.
+This makes me think something is up with the files.
+* Going to try to rerun the tests on fewer cores, as well as not messing with the run layout.

+39. Used OOD and conda to install the chromium web browser.
+Then uploaded the files to be verified through that.
+Good news is everything passed.